facelessuser/BracketHighlighter/docs/customize.md

     // EXPERIMENTAL: Special matching mode for block cursor.
     // Essentially, this provides a matching mode that makes a little more
     // sense to some in regards to the visual representation of block cursors.
-    // This will override "match_only_adjacent" and "bracket_outside_adjacent".
+    // This will ignore "bracket_outside_adjacent".
     "block_cursor_mode": false,
 ```